JoshMJohnson/StockTracker/README.md

 <h1 align='center'>:chart_with_upwards_trend: Stock Tracker! :chart_with_upwards_trend:</h1>
 <p align='center'>
-    Connects to the stock market and sends push notifications to the device when a stock within the watchlist changes value to the specifications of the user.
+    Connects to the stock market and sends push notifications to the device when a stock on the watchlist changes within the specifications given by the user
 </p>

 ---